 - Steadily reducing the costs of the core newspaper

 - Managing digital output as profit centres, separately from print

 For The Telegraph, that can mean producing powerful digital “verticals” in Premier League Football, Business, Politics – and Crosswords.
-Although it might be difficult to say there’s nothing “wrong” with the post-digital demand for news, it is the newspaper business model that is broken not the market.
+Although it might be difficult to say there’s nothing “wrong” with the post-digital demand for news, it is the newspaper business model that is broken not the market for journalism.

-Now that the Telegraph and Times, two fiercely competitive UK newspapers, are sharing resources on printing, distribution and (via the wider Ozone partnership) programmatic ad sales, why wouldn’t they actually share almost everything except the journalism?
-They could then achieve most of the benefits of “consolidation” while staying independent, competitive – and beyond ownership restrictions.
+Now that the Telegraph and The Times, two fiercely competitive UK newspapers, are sharing resources on printing, distribution and (via the wider Ozone partnership) programmatic ad sales, why wouldn’t they actually share almost everything except the journalism?
+They could then achieve most of the benefits of “consolidation” while staying independent, competitive – and beyond the age-old restrictions on ownership.

 The Telegraph challenge might also appetize private equity firms and, of course, possible trophy buyers.
 These may include Richard Branson (who was interested back in 2004), Amazon’s Jeff Bezos (owner of the Washington Post), and – wildcard – Sir Len Blavatnik’s $4bn-revenue Access Industries (owner of Warner Music, Deezer, and DAZN sports streaming).
-Gilded British entrepreneurs Jim Ratcliffe, Tim Martin, and James Dyson may also want to get involved.
+Gilded British entrepreneurs Jim Ratcliffe, Tim Martin, and James Dyson may also want to get involved and so, of course, might sovereign wealth funds from the Middle East and Asia.
 US political terrier and sometime media owner Steve Bannon has declared an interest.

-The combination of trophy buyer (or even the deal-hungry veteran newspaper publisher David Montgomery) and a comprehensive resource-sharing deal with, say, News Corp might become irresistible.
+The combination of trophy buyer and a comprehensive resource-sharing deal with, say, News Corp might become irresistible.
 Against all the odds, Telegraph Media Group may again attract a high price, perhaps more than £250m.
 Maybe 20 x EBITDA again.
 A real case study.